 Use of the rooms is reserved for groups only.
 Single individuals using a room (even with a reservation) will be asked to leave if a group wishes to use the room.

-- To guarantee a reservation for a room, you must use the online Group Study Room Scheduling System available through SPIKE.
-You must be a Wharton student to logon to the scheduling website.
+- To guarantee a reservation for a room, you must use the online Group Study Room Scheduling System.
+You must be a Wharton student to log on to the scheduling website.

 Flexible Scheduling Options